hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 stocks.prep()

-   This calculates certain things like mas50, mas200, mae24, mae 50 and so on.
+   This calculates certain things like mas50, mas200, mae24, mae 50, roll1095,
+   roll1825, and so on.

 stocks._plot('STOCK_SYMBOL')

    Look at the data and corresponding moving averages and linear regression line fit wrt the given stock.

+stocks.topbottom()

+   Look at the stocks which were the top or bottom N over the last day, week, month.
+   Be warned that this is based on simple absolute return.
+Inturn it will show some related data wrt these stocks.

 Misc